CephalofairGames/merc-packs-faq/index.md

 ## <a name="page_2" class="page-number">2.0</a> Component and First Time Setup Questions

-**General -** As a legacy game, the general rule is that if you don’t see something referenced in the rules, it probably relates to unlockable content.
-Check this FAQ if you are unsure.
+**General -** Be sure you go through the Welcome to Gloomhaven booklet, even if you are not using the built-in organizer.
+This contains important setup instructions for Event Decks, Personal Quests, etc.

 **I cannot find Room tiles 8 or 14.
 Am I missing a board?** No - room tile sizes and shapes were standardized in Frosthaven.
 Gloomhaven 2e uses the same numbers for the same shapes.
 There are no 8 or 14 room tiles in Gloomhaven Second Edition, and these tiles aren't needed for any scenaarios.

 **How many of each Event deck do I use?** XXX

-**What are all these stickers with rules for?** XXX
+**What are all these stickers with rules for?** Rules stickers are added to the ruleb

+**How many of the Personal Quests are added when I begin the campaign?** You start with Personal Quests 01-11, shuffled in a deck.
+The remainder will become available, later.

 ![divider](/assets/images/divider.png)